Disneyland vs Disney World Comparison

 Walt Disney World opened its first theme park – Magic Kingdom – in 1971, five years after Walt Disney’s death.

-It’s located in Lake Buena Vista, Florida, and stretches across roughly 43 square miles (w/ room for expansion).
+It’s located in Lake Buena Vista, Florida, and stretches across roughly 43 square miles (with room for expansion).

 Disney World is home to four theme parks, two water parks (Blizzard Beach and Typhoon Lagoon), five golf courses, and over 25 themed resorts.